robertosequeira/notes/git.md

   pick 94c9d8e Commit file 5
   ```

-Finally you only need to remove the line corresponding to the commit that needs to be removed and save the changes.
+You only need to remove the line corresponding to the commit that needs to be removed and save the changes.
+Once you close the file the rebase will continue.

   ```
   pick 47d0ddc Commit file 3
   pick 94c9d8e Commit file 5
   ```

-From now "Commit file 4" does not exits
+From now on "Commit file 4" does not exits.

+Finally you need to push the changes, if you branch was already published you will have to `git push -f` in order to update the remote with you local changes.
+If your branch was not publishe then you can `git push`.

 ## Squash

-Lets say you want to squash last 3 commits so you enter at the command line:
+If you want to squash last 3 commits, then you can [Start an interactive rebase](#start-an-interactive-rebase) and enter in the command line:

   `$ git rebase -i HEAD~3`